 - i-Size child – 1.00m to 1.35m (4 – 12 years) Note: In some countries, children up to 1.50m need to use a car seat.

 i-Size car seats are used exclusively with the Isofix fixation system and foresee rear-facing travel until the age of 15 months, irrespective of the child’s weight.

-- the older R44-04 standard, which is still fully authorised, and which is based on weight:
+The older R44-04 standard, which is still fully authorised, is based on weight:

 - Group 0/0+ – newborn to 10kg/13kg (0 to 15 months)

 - Group 0+/1 – newborn to 18kg (0 to around 4 years)